 The JAL first class lounge Narita shares an entrance with the JAL Sakura lounge Narita, which is for business class passengers.

 When you enter the lobby and show your boarding pass, you will be directed either to the left for the JAL first class lounge, or to the right and downstairs for the JAL Sakura lounge.
-We flew into Tokyo Narita airport in first class from Chicago, and we were connecting in business class to Hong Kong, but we had no problems accessing the JAL first class lounge.
+We flew into Tokyo Narita airport in first class from Chicago, and we were connecting in business class from Tokyo to Hong Kong, but we had no problems accessing the JAL first class lounge.
 The Japan Airlines first class lounge is open from 7:30 a.m. to 10 p.m. in the evening.

 JAL First Class lounge Narita food